jwrpalmer99/indy-downtime/settings.md

 ### Phase Plan (Read Only)
 - The tracker tab button View Phase Plan opens a read-only Flow view.
 - Player visibility is controlled by the permissions listed above.
-- Prev/Next phase navigation is available; future phases require the “View future plans” permission.
+- Prev/Next phase navigation is available; future phases require the "View future plans" permission.
 - Hover DC labels to see success chance tooltips (GM always, players if permitted).
+- When "Show plan rewards to players" is enabled, gold and linked item rewards appear on phase headers and check cards (read-only).

 ## Dependency Editor Dialog
 Open by right clicking a dependency chip in Phase Flow.